 Moreover, the Czech Republic has no systematic monitoring of participation rates of children from disadvantaged backgrounds in early years education.
 This makes it difficult to accurately evaluate the effectiveness of policy, provision, and practice initiatives aimed at securing improvements in equal access, regular attendance, and satisfactory attainment of Czech Roma children.

 For all these reasons, the Roma Early Childhood Inclusion report recommends a professional consensus on the understanding of “inclusive education” for all children in the Czech Republic, and education that is compatible with international best practices.
 The report urges the government to commit towards a national early childhood strategy, a higher participation of Roma educators, and appropriate involvement of all regional and national authorities in this process.

 The early years of a child represent an enormous opportunity to address inequality and improve outcomes later in life.
 This makes early-years education and care vitally important for the thousands of young Czech Roma children who deserve a better chance.

-Iliana Sarafian is a senior program officer for the Early Childhood Program of the Open Society Foundations.
+Until January 2020, Iliana Sarafian was a senior program officer for the Open Society Early Childhood Program.